 Dr. Styron holds a Bachelor of Science in information science from the University of South Alabama, an MBA from CSU, and a Doctor of Business Administration from Capella University.
-He serves on the Mobile Area Council Boy Scouts of America Board, a role that allows him to contribute to the development of tomorrow’s leaders and give back to his community.
+He serves on the Board of Directors for the Baldwin County Economic Development Alliance.
+He also serves on the Mobile Area Council Boy Scouts of America Board, a role that allows him to contribute to the development of tomorrow’s leaders and give back to his community.

 Dr. Janell Gibson

 Provost and Chief Academic Officer